IgnacioTejeraPicossi/AI-self-aware-agent/README.md

   - `/api/claude/stream` for streaming responses
 - If the key is missing or invalid, the agent will fall back to other available models or local mode.

+### Gemini Integration
+- If `GEMINI_API_KEY` is set and valid, you can use Google's Gemini model for responses.
+- Uses the `gemini-pro` model for text generation.
+- Available through the default model selection in the web interface.
+- If the key is missing or invalid, the agent will fall back to other available models or local mode.

 ### Model Selection
-- In the web interface, you can choose between available models
+- In the web interface, you can choose between available models (ChatGPT, Claude, or Gemini)
 - The system will automatically fall back to available models if the primary choice is unavailable
 - No API keys are required for local/rule-based mode